yuanyvette1129/border_analysis/README.md

-I used Python for this project.
+This was a data challenge project.

-As numpy and pandas packages are not allowed, I used several python built-in modules that does not require installation.
+I used Python built-in modules instead of numpy and pandas packages to do data analysis.

 Here are the steps: